-We are in the 21st century and still using a 200 year old technology to build our houses.
+We are in the 21st century and still using a 200-year-old technology to build our houses.
 Why?
 With a number of alternatives available today we are going to ask why they are not used very widely.

 In the UK bricks have been made and used in housing construction for decades.
 The clay used is a natural material that is easily extracted and processed to make bricks.
 Built as a cavity wall with insulation between we have now developed this technology to the Nth degree.

 There are other technologies used in the construction industry; such as timber or steel frame, pre-fab systems and composite structures.
 Sometimes other constructions or objects are used to form spaces and houses like shipping containers.
-There are also products likeDurisol or Beco Wall Form that provide ‘lego’ style concrete filled wall construction.
+There are also products likeDurisol or Beco Wall Form that provide ‘lego’ style concrete-filled wall construction.

 Why aren’t other technologies used?
 Timber frame has been used to some extent in this country.
 However, it has suffered because of a combination of climate and poor weather protection or breathability.
-Steel framing has been used widely in industrial and commercial construction and probably becomes more efficient in larger buildings and multi-storey.
+Steel framing has been used widely in industrial and commercial construction and probably become more efficient in larger buildings and multi-storey.